Sznv91/graduation-TopJava/README.md

 # Get single Restaurant with history menu
 ## Resource:
 /restaurants/{restaurantId}/history
+`curl -u admin@gmail.com:admin localhost:8080/restaurants/100003/history`
 ___
-For demonstration, you can use for example [{restaurantId} = 100003](http://localhost:8080/restaurants/history/100003).
+For demonstration, you can use for example [{restaurantId} = 100003](http://localhost:8080/restaurants/100003/history).
 It has a dish with date 2020.10.20
 ## Type
 >GET
 #### Description: